Temitopeishola/Algorand-hackthon-/README.md

-How to run the model for the price prediction detail in the video
+<mark>How to run the model for the price prediction detail in the video</mark>

 Here's the [demo video](https://youtu.be/aJaC7ikSz2o) showing the detail on how run the price prediction model